Tracking Pitches

 Propel has the following default statuses:

-• Unopened – all pitches automatically receive this status after being sent
+• Sent – all pitches automatically receive this status after being sent.

 Use the pitch status dropdown in the Propel sidebar to update pitch status.